Chart Color Schemes

 The labour market strength in Peregian Beach positions it well ahead of most Australian regions

-The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, the labour force decreased by 2.5%, accompanied by a 1.9% decrease in employment, leading to a 0.6 percentage point drop in unemployment rate.
-Meanwhile, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
-State-level data up to 25-Nov-25 showed Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 projected a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Peregian Beach's employment mix suggested local employment should increase by 6.9% over five years and 14.0% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+Employment opportunities appear limited locally based on Census working population vs resident population comparison.
+Between September 2024 and September 2025, labour force decreased by 2.6% with a 2.0% employment decline, causing unemployment to fall by 0.6 percentage points.
+Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, and unemployment rose by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Peregian Beach's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment